 Lots of parking available, there are even spots marked for visitors.
 The early Praise Service is held in the Family Life Center, which looks like a gym and is found at the back of the parking lot.

 The stories of the Bible, depicted in jewel-like color on our many stained glass windows, will surround you in the sanctuary as you worship during our conventional service, held every Sunday at 10:45 a.m.
 Our robed choir leads the congregation as we sing God's praises from hymnals, accompanied by piano and organ.
 Young helpers, called Acolytes, sometimes light the candles on the altar.
 The service is conducted in the same basic sequence and with the same sermon as the early Praise Service, but the environment and aesthetic are what makes it a Traditional Service.
 Dress code is still casual.
 Jeans are fine.
-Children's Church is also available during our traditional service.
+Nursery and Children's Church are also available during our traditional service.
 (For a description, see "What if I have Children?" above.)